SECTION I – CRIMINOLOGY: FOUNDATIONS AND PARADIGMATIC SHIFTS

 - Start the prompt with, “Realistic image of a hacker”, then ENTER YOUR 3 to 5 demographic features.

-- An AI Image Creator account is easily created using a personal Gmail account.
+- Note that an AI Image Creator account is easily created using a personal Gmail account.

 - Already have a favorite AI image generator account?
 You are welcome to use an alternative, as long as images are submitted with your work.